BackstagecrewIS/milkman/README.md

   - Typography

     For simplicity, only one font style will be used.
 The Lato font is a clear sans-serif font which works well for all elements of the site.
-The fallback sans-serif is specified in case the Poppins font fails to load.
+The fallback sans-serif is specified in case the Lato font fails to load.

   - Imagery

-    Hero Image created using Photoshop and an image from [Photo by Klaus Hollederer from Pexels:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)
+    Hero Image created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)

     The icons used are sourced from [Font Awesome](https://fontawesome.com/)